CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Deploy-CMS-and-SRN-in-CenturyLink-Cloud.md

 ### Article Overview

-This article explains how to deploy the Central Management Server(CMS) and SafeHaven Replication Node(SRN) in CenturyLink Cloud.
+This article explains how to deploy the Central Management Server(CMS) and SafeHaven Replication Node(SRN) in Lumen Cloud.

 A single CMS server is required for a single SafeHaven Cluster.
 Typically CMS resides in the DR datacenter so that users can access it and manage their SafeHaven environment, even if the production datacenter is unavailable.
-In this scenario our DR site is CA2-Canada(Toronto) in CenturyLink Cloud.
+In this scenario our DR site is CA2-Canada(Toronto) in Lumen Cloud.